dibbhatt/kafka-spark-consumer/README.md

                 </dependency>

-and use spark-kafka.properties to include below details.
+and use below properties. ( See Java and Scala Code example on how to use these properties)

 * Kafka ZK details from where messages will be pulled.
 Speficy ZK Host IP address
 	* zookeeper.hosts=host1,host2